FosterCommerce/dot-all-2022/README.md

 The project is hosted in a public GitHub repository at https://github.com/FosterCommerce/dot-all-2022.git

 Later on we will be deploying the site to The Cloud using Vercel.
 In order to do this, you will need to host the code in your own repository using GitHub, GitLab, or Bitbucket.
-We suggest using GitHub as it will make it easier to follow these instructions.
+For simplicity, these instructions are assuming you are using GitHub.

 ### Importing with GitHub
 If you have a GitHub account you can simply import the project into a new repo.